 - the by-laws set out in Schedule 2

-- a by-law which deals with specified conduct of a proprietor, occupier or other resident
+- a by-law which deals with specified conduct of an owner or occupier

 - a by-law that deals with a matter relating to the management, control, use and enjoyment of a lot or common property.

-Note that, as a result of this clear classification of the two types of by-laws, some by-laws previously in Schedule 1 will be moved to Schedule 2 to reflect their ‘conduct’ nature.
+As a result of clearly classifying two types of by-laws, some by-laws previously in Schedule 1 will be moved to Schedule 2 to reflect their ‘conduct’ nature.
 These are: